mahmood199/Internals-Of-Coroutines/README.md

 # Coroutine terminology
 1. CoroutineContext
+A CoroutineContext has a key-value store of Element objects, keyed by a class
 Coroutine are always started in a context which is coroutine context\
 CoroutineContext decides the thread on which the execution of a given block of code should happen.\
 CoroutineContext helps in switching between threads\